taylor-curran/sub-deployments-repro/README.md

 prefect work-pool create local-docker --type docker

+In the work pool, specify the image as:
+`taycurran/test-projects-june11:3.3`

 Reminder: Make sure you have a docker desktop running

 prefect worker start --pool "local-docker"